hd2zm/Data-Science-Projects/Amazon-Book-Reviews/README.md

 # Clustering Amazon Book Reviews from 2005

+All code is found in Amazon-Book-Reviews.ipynb.

-This project filters out book reviews by
+This project filters out Amazon book reviews by
 * year (2005)
 * rating (3 stars are excluded)
 * helpfulness (least helpful are excluded)